 Labels, tags, stickers, ribbons?
-There are so many consumables options now a days, it can become confusing and overwhelming.
+There are so many consumables options for businesses, it can become confusing and overwhelming.
 It’s important to know what type of printing supplies will work best with your printer and for your specific application.
 When do you use a ribbon, tag, or wristband?
 Know the difference between different types of consumables as well as where and how to use them.

-RFID tags are small plastic card-like tag with an integrated circuit attached to an antenna inside.
-Although they usually look like a credit card, they can come in a variety of shapes and sizes.
+RFID tags are small plastic card-like tags with an integrated circuit attached to an antenna inside and they can come in a variety of shapes and sizes.
 Data is stored in the integrated circuit and passed through the antenna into a reader.
-Many RFID tags can be read by a reader very quickly, which means RFID tags are useful for high volume scanning.
+Many RFID tags can be read by a reader very quickly, which means RFID tags are useful for high-volume scanning.

 In hospitals, wristbands are used to identify patients.
 Wristbands make it easy to track patients throughout all different stages in the hospital, beginning with admission.

-Using RFID wristbands allow hospital staff to identify the patient without disturbing them.
+Using RFID wristbands allows hospital staff to identify the patient without disturbing them.
 There is no line of sight required so the patient can sleep comfortably while the nurse quickly scans their wristband.
-Learn more about this new solution exclusively at RMS Omega!